 How to Make Reservations at Bacchanal Buffet

 While walk-up customers are accepted, reservations are highly recommended due to the buffet’s popularity.
-Reservations can be made through OpenTable, here.
+Reservations at Bacchanal can be made in advance here.

 Bacchanal Buffet Menu

 As an upper-echelon Las Vegas buffet, Bacchanal at Caesars Palace is a far departure from cheaper options that offer value in the form of a massive meal at a low price point.
 Instead, Bacchanal delivers by giving guests the opportunity to try various high-quality cuisine options that span the culinary spectrum.

 Among our favorite aspects of Bacchanal’s menu include seafood staples like crab legs, shrimp, mussels, sea snails, and oysters.

 Unique food items that were offered when we last stopped by included Grilled Lamb T-Bone, Mussels in Fennel Sauce, Seasoned French Fries, Tomato Bisque Soup, bone marrow, and pan-seared Fresh Caught Atlantic Salmon in a wasabi potato puree.

 I especially enjoyed the station offering Tacos made to order.
 Meat options included marinated pork, steak, and garlic lime grilled chicken.

 Of course, prime rib is available as well.

 What did I personally enjoy most at the Bacchanal Buffet?